Investigators Rule Out Explosion In Russian Plane Crash

 "Sokolov said it's clear the plane had technical problems — and now experts are trying to determine why."

-As we've previously reported, the defense ministry plane crashed on Christmas carrying, among other passengers, a world-renowned military chorus.
+As we've previously reported, the Defense Ministry plane, which crashed on Christmas, was carrying among other passengers a world-renowned military chorus.
 The jetliner was bound for Syria at the time of the crash.

 Remembering The Members Of The Red Army Choir